Plotting edit page

 Visualizing directions

-We may also visualize directions by arrows placed at the center of the grains.
+We may also visualize directions by arrows placed at the center of the grains using the command quiver.

 % load some single phase data set